fusioncharts/dev_centre_docs/chart-guide/gauges-and-widgets/radial-bar.md

 ### Customize Track and Bar

 #### Configure Outer and Inner Radius
-Based on the data values provided, the inner and outer radius are automatically calculated for the color range scale.
+Based on the data values provided, the inner and outer radii are automatically calculated for the color range scale.
+The default value for inner and outer radius is  55px and 77px, respectively.

 You can set the radius using the following attributes:
  - Specify the outer radius (in percentage or pixels values) using the `outerRadius` attribute.
  - Specify the inner radius (in percentage or pixels values) using the `innerRadius` attribute.